hmlongco/Resolver/Documentation/Introduction.md

 ## Registration

-Let's use Resolver to register some classes.
+Let's use Resolver to register these classes.

 Here we're extending the base Resolver class with the ResolverRegistering protcol, which pretty much just tells Resolver that we've added the registerAllServices() function.